AVSimulation/SCANeR-Quick-Starts/Pages/HT_InstallSamplesPack/HT_InstallSamplesPack.md

 order: 10
 ---

-# How to Install the Samples Pack.
+# How to Install the Samples Pack

-The Sample Pack includes specific samples of SCANeR configuration, scenario and dependencies.
+The Sample Pack includes specific samples of SCANeR configurations, scenarios and dependencies.
 Once loaded, the sample is *click to run*.
 In addition the sample manual explains exactly what happens during the scenario.
-It also explains how it was made, so you can quickly *understand*, and *make changes* to match your own application.
-The *source code* for API-based samples is included often using several of the programming languages.
+It also explains how it was made, so you can quickly *understand*, and *make changes* to suit your own application.
+The *source code* for API-based samples is included, often using several of the programming languages.

 ![Samples Pack teaser](./assets/teaser.PNG)

-This guide explains how to get and install the Samples Pack.
+This guide will explain how to get and install the Samples Pack.

 * Pre-requisites
 * Step 1.
 Download